taraspolovyi/urlmate/README.md

-# UrlBuddy
+# UrlMate

-UrlBuddy is a utility library for manipulating with URLs, specifically when the changes depend on certain conditions, like env variables.
+UrlMate is a utility library for manipulating with URLs, specifically when the changes depend on certain conditions, like env variables.

 > **NOTE:** This is a weekend project made mostly for fun.
 It is going to be improved in the future, but the timeline cannot be guaranteed.
 Although, if you find the library useful, feel free to create issue with bug reports of feature requests.
 Contributions are also welcomed.